Kisuke-CZE/archlinux_zephyrus_g14_2022/README.md

 ### Enable systemd-resolved

 If you want advanced DNS resolving capabilities (like having multiple VPNs and query the right one DNS server for a domain in that VPN), you need some advanced resolver on your laptop.
-I found `sistemd-resolved` pretty handy.
+I found `systemd-resolved` pretty handy.
 For configuration details, see [wiki](https://wiki.archlinux.org/title/Systemd-resolved).
 You can easily change resolving settings from scripts.
 Example: `systemd-resolve --interface="vpn0" --set-dns="1.1.1.1" --set-domain=example.local`